Norquay's tubing park is a great thrill for young and old.

-BANFF, AB - While it’s nice to plan a mountain visit to coincide with a kid-friendly festival such as Christmas in the Rockies, there’s plenty to do in Alberta’s winter wonderland all season long.
+BANFF, ALTA. - While it’s nice to plan a mountain visit to coincide with a kid-friendly festival such as Christmas in the Rockies, there’s plenty to do in Alberta’s winter wonderland all season long.
 Here are our Top 5 favourite ways to spend a winter day in the snowy outdoors.

 No winter getaway to Banff National Park is complete without a trip to the iconic Banff Upper Hot Springs, where natural spring water bubbles up hot from a thrust fault in the Canadian Rocky Mountains.
 Our kids love splashing around in the 40C waters with views of snow-covered peaks in every direction.
 It’s the best body break on a snowy day after a trip up Sulphur Mountain on the nearby gondola.

 There’s something magical about being pulled in a sleigh along the frozen shore of Banff National Park’s most famous lake while watching giant snowflakes twirl down from the sky.
 Last winter we took the kids on a Brewster Adventures sleigh ride at Lake Louise and they quickly fell under the spell of the giant but gentle Percheron horses that pulled our heavy sleigh 2.5 kilometres to the end of the lake.
-I think their favourite part was petting them after the ride was over.
+I think their favourite part was petting the horses after the ride was over.

-If you have a little princess she will love skating around the sparkling ice castle that gets built every winter in the middle of a rink on Lake Louise adjacent to the Fairmont Chateau Lake Louise.
+If you have a little princess, she will love skating around the sparkling ice castle that gets built every winter in the middle of a rink on Lake Louise adjacent to the Fairmont Chateau Lake Louise.
 It’s a pretty spectacular setting — probably the best real estate in Canada for strapping on your blades.
 Ice skating is free and runs from mid-December through April, depending on conditions (rentals are available inside the hotel at Chateau Mountain Sports).

 Several companies offer winter walks into Johnston Canyon (such as White Mountain Adventures) to view the spectacular frozen waterfalls that form as winter’s icy grip grinds their flow to a halt.
 I recently hiked the canyon with some girlfriends and marvelled at its beauty draped in white snow.
 Because of the slippery footing and distance covered the walk is recommended for children eight years and older.